Kari's Law and Ray Baum's Act Compliance

 As the VX is only an endpoint, it cannot provide notification to a central location when 911 is dialed.
 This must be handled by the PBX the VX is connected to.

 In this way, the VX can comply with Kari's Law when connected to a compliant PBX.

 Ray Baum's Act

 The requirement to convey a "dispatchable location" with 911 calls is not directly a function of the VX or PBX it connects to.
-The VX and/or PBX passes along a Caller ID (CID) number with each outbound call.
-The PSTN access provider (could be a local provider such as Comcast, or a hosted provider such as Vonage) maps that call to an E911 address.
+The VX and/or PBX pass along a Caller ID (CID) number with each outbound call.
+The PSTN access provider (could be a local provider such as Comcast or a hosted provider such as Vonage) maps that call to an E911 address.
 The mapping typically occurs either:

 - On a per-trunk basis

 - All calls from the PBX/trunk, regardless of CID transmitted, are mapped to the same E911 address.

 - This is simplest as it does not require the customer to map each CID number to a specific address, floor, or room number.